neumino/neumino.github.io/movies.md

-### Starship Troopers: Traitor of Mars
+### The Hitman&#39;s Bodyguard
-*Released on 2017-08-21, vote average 5.8*
+*Released on 2017-08-16, vote average 5.8*

-Federation trooper Johnny Rico is ordered to work with a group of new recruits on a satellite station on Mars, where giant bugs have decided to target their next attack.
+The world&#39;s top bodyguard gets a new client, a hit man who must testify at the International Court of Justice.
+They must put their differences aside and work together to make it to the trial on time.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/8R0yLRoevnA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Anps6VPe0u8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>